SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 ## Choose The Right Implementation For Your Business

 The customer journey varies a lot depending on your business vertical.
-For example, if you're selling physical goods - like clothes, shoes, computers, etc., you need to collect a delivery address.
-Unlike if you were selling digital goods, where that isn't needed.
+For example, if you're selling physical goods - like clothes, shoes or computers, you need to collect a delivery address.
+Unlike if you are selling digital goods, where that isn't needed.
 But this is also a matter of which data you can and/or wish to collect and manage yourself.

 Here, you can choose between two main paths.
-Either you let us provide you with a full checkout solution (including both payer identification and payment menu) - meaning the payer themselves can choose how they'd like to pay.
-Or, you can decide to use the option for payments only.
+Either you let us provide you with a **Full Checkout** solution (including both payer identification and payment menu) - meaning the payer themselves can choose how they'd like to pay, or you can decide to use the **Payments Only** option.
 This means that you are in charge of collecting and storing the payer data and the payment instruments to be presented.

-Regardless of whether you choose to go with the full checkout or payments only, we will supply you with a variety of payment instruments and features to cater for your business needs.
+Regardless of whether you choose to go with the full checkout or payments only, we will supply you with a variety of payment instruments and features which cater to your business needs.

--   **Authentication:** The process for verifying the payers identity.
+-   **Authentication:** The process of verifying the payer's identity.

 -   **Delivery Info:** Information about where the goods should be delivered.